 | Living Histories Unit Plan | Living Histories Overview | Multigenre Web Project |

 Your annotated bibliography page must look like what you see in the table below:

 Anderson, Lisa.
 "Title."
 Title.
 June 2002: 23+ (This is how you cite an article in a magazine using MLA style).
 Source citations begin at the left of the page.
 Everything is on one line, unless it wraps (goes to the next line by itself).
-Because of indenting limitations on web pages, we are not using hanging indent (where you indent the second line to the right).
+Your citations should be formatted to look like a hanging indent.

-Next source goes here.
-(Follow the MLA style for your particular source: book, newspaper article, magazine article, web site, etc.).
-Alphabetize by whatever comes first, usually the author's last name.
+Benson, Mary, and Connie Marsh.
+Title.
+City: Publisher, 1999.
+(This is how you cite a book using MLA style).
+Your next source goes here.
+Follow the MLA style for your particular source: book, newspaper article, magazine article, web site, etc. Alphabetize by whatever comes first, usually the author's last name.
 Sometimes what comes first is the title of the source.

 Four questions to answer for each source to generate your 30-40 word annotation:

 Here are some sources to help you with the MLA format:

 This page last updated 2009 by Jason Murphy, student teacher